Write a book with MCP

 • outline_generator Turn a premise into a chapter-by-chapter outline.

-• character_builder Flesh out a character with backstory, voice, and motivation.
+• character_builder Build a character profile with motivation, flaw, voice, and defining detail.

-• title_generator Brainstorm title options that fit your premise and genre.
+• title_generator Generate marketable title options from a premise and genre.

-• pitch_generator Draft a one-line hook or a back-cover blurb.
+• pitch_generator Create a logline and a compact back-cover blurb.

 What you can say